 Authors may choose unreliable narrators for a variety of reasons.
 Perhaps the story’s emotional arc is more powerful when told from the child’s perception.
 Maybe the narrator’s change in beliefs or biases is a crucial part of the character arc.
 Maybe the main character is struggling with substance abuse or mental health issues, or maybe they aren’t as crazy as everyone around them seems to think.
 As the saying goes, every villain is the hero of their own story.

-It’s been said before that the plot of thriller novels are driven by the antagonist.
+It’s been said before the plot of thriller novels are driven by the antagonist.
 But what happens when your main character is his own worst enemy?
 What about when the most hazardous obstacles exist within the character’s own mind?
 Welcome to the pleasure of crafting a psychological thriller starring an unreliable narrator!

-- Both Amy and Nick in Gillian Flynn’s Gone Girl (Though I’m admittedly partial to Amy)
+Both Amy and Nick in Gillian Flynn’s Gone Girl (Though I’m admittedly partial to Amy).

-An honorable mention goes out to Girl on the Train and We Need to Talk About Kevin.
 Unreliable narrators can be confusing and frustrating when written poorly.
 The novels listed above do a wonderful job of introducing readers to this narrative device.
 While I’ll probably never pick up Lolita again, the others each have a special place in my heart years after reading them.

 How do you feel about unreliable narrators in fiction?
 Do you love the surprises and plot twists?
 Loathe the confusion?
 Did I leave out one of your favorites?
 Have an awesome recommendation to add?
 Feel free to leave a comment below!

-Happy weekend, thrill-seekers!
+Happy weekend, deviants!